 The content of MVEC reflects a collaboration of information prepared by immunisation pediatricians and adult physicians, immunisation nurses, infectious disease specialists, allergy specialists and infection control teams.
-Our clinical services are funded by the Department of Health and Human Services (DHHS) Immunisation Section.
-These funds also assist in the development of MVEC.
+All information is reviewed and updated on a regular basis.

 Associate Professor Nigel Crawford